silkiebear/sbcheatmenu/README.md

 # sbcheatmenu

 Silkie BugBear's Cheat Menu for Crusader Kings III

-VERSION
+> VERSION
 1.0.0

-SUGGESTED GAME VERSION
+> SUGGESTED GAME VERSION
 1.1.2

-OS:
+> OS
 Windows, MacOS, Linux

-TAGS
+> TAGS
 Utilities, Gameplay, Character Interactions, Decisions

-DESCRIPTION
+> DESCRIPTION

 Silkie BugBear's Cheat Menu is a mod dedicated to bringing "DP's Cheat Mod" into the 21st century by removing unnecessarily toxic text from my escapist entertainment.
 Shared in case others have similar preferences.

-DP ports most of the options of the "Sketchy Cheat Menu" from CK2 into CK3, with some omissions, and an irritatingly slower unnecessarily elaborate UI (working on changing this in a new version, SUBSCRIBE to be notified when I'm done).
+DP ports most of the options of the mod "Sketchy Cheat Menu" from CK2 into CK3, with some omissions, and an irritatingly slower unnecessarily elaborate UI (working on changing this in a new version, SUBSCRIBE to be notified when I'm done).

 Based on DP 1.1.9.

 Please suggest any edits in comments, and I will try to address them in a new version.

-Information
+> Information

 Right click your character to access the menu.
 There are also some decisions that you can access by pressing [F8].

-What this mod does
+> What this mod does

 NEW: Modified text and icons, corrected spelling/punctuation/phrasing.
 NEW: English text only (for now) but compatible with other CK3 language installs.